wonwooseo/portable_jukebox_project/README.md

 - how to signal end of song / skip
 - django.channels / websockets for client-server communication
     - skip, re-add, playlist update?
+- database playlist
+    - in memory sqlite?
+    - use file, but reset on startup?